-Truth be told, we didn’t actually use paper plates for our birds because I didn’t have enough to go around.
+Truth be told, we didn’t actually use paper plates for these birds because I didn’t have enough plates to go around.
 I simply cut our circles (I traced a child’s plate) out of white cardboard.
 A cereal box would to the trick too.

 I have to say that I’m just in love with today’s vibrant version of the craft.
 What a fun burst of colour as we await Spring!

 For our paper plate bird craft, you’ll need:

 For your convenience, I’m including Amazon Affiliate links in this post.

 - White 9″ Paper Plates – 100 Count (or cardboard circle)

 - Cardstock for beak